Become a VIrginia master naturalist

 • Do I have both the time and the resolve to complete the required training?

-• Do I have the time to complete the volunteer service?
+• Do I have the time to volunteer?

 • Am I interested in being part of a local team and interacting with others who care about natural resources?